 Then check to see if the engine cooling fans are running.
-If the engine is overheating, both fans should be running.
-If they are not, do not continue to run the engine and have the vehicle serviced.
+If the engine is overheating, the fan should be running.
+If it is not, do not continue to run the engine and have the vehicle serviced.

 See if the engine cooling fan speed increases when idle speed is doubled by pushing the accelerator pedal down.
 If it does not, the vehicle needs service.
 Turn off the engine.